Join us for a night of dinner and dancing to benefit education in Alamance County!

 • An annual household gift of $500 or more;

-Women United® in Alamance County is helping to implement The Leader in Me in all interested schools in our county.
+Women United® in Alamance County is helping to implement the Leader in Me® program in all interested schools in our county.
 Based on Stephen Covey’s The 7 Habits of Highly Effective People, The Leader in Me is a school-wide process that transforms the culture of the school and instills students with the key skills that businesses and educators have identified as vital for success in the 21st Century: Leadership, Accountability, Adaptability, Initiative & Self Direction, Cross-Cultural Skills, Responsibility, Problem-Solving, Communication, Creativity and Teamwork.